DistroHopper39B/NTATV/Docs/Guide.md

 # Troubleshooting
 ## USB
 As of now, I'm not sure if my issue is hardware or software, but I've had just infinite issues with USB.
 Some hubs just don't work, and when the keyboard is connected without a hub, both Linux and Windows constantly crash.
-Windows also refuses to detect my USB hub immediately after installing it, although I have been able to get it to in the past somehow.
+Windows also refuses to detect my USB hub immediately after installing it, although I have been able to get it to work in the past somehow.
 If you have issues with crashing or (more likely) issues with your USB hub not being detected, I have come up with a hack solution that might be helpful.
 After performing the manual enumeration as stated above, here's what you do:
 * Connect only the keyboard to the Apple TV with no hub
-* When the Found New Hardware Wizard appears, very quickly tell Windows not to connect to Windows Update, then tell it to install the software automatically and don't let it connect to the internet.
+* When the Found New Hardware Wizard appears, very quickly tell Windows not to connect to Windows Update, then tell it to install the software automatically and don't let it connect to the Internet.
 It will fail, but as long as you don't uncheck "Don't prompt me again to install this software" at the end, it will work.
 * Do this repeatedly (I think about 7 times) until the wizard stops appearing.
 * Properly shut down the Apple TV.
 It won't actually turn off, but it will freeze on the shutdown screen and Caps Lock will stop working.
 * Boot back up with the keyboard and mouse connected to a USB hub.